s9chroma/LineSimp/notes.md

 - Find generic CGAL alternative for CGAL::Cartesian.
 Done on **27/12/2020**

 ## 27/12/2020
+- Generate list of points stored as GeoJSON.
+- Write GeoJSON parser.
+- Implement interface.
 - Look at QT visualization.
+For loop for array of points.
 - Add `line_math.h` with functions `angle_with_x_axis`, `is_inside_circle`, `angle_range_intersection`, `get_tangent_points`.